Answer: Grounds for divorce are the legal reasons that you need to bring a case to court.

 ILLINOIS DID NOT ELIMINATE GROUNDS FOR DIVORCE – IT MERELY ELIMINATED THE NEED TO PROVE FAULT FOR THE BREAKUP OF THE MARRIAGE.

-In order to prove Irreconcilable Differences, the party seeking the divorce must merely testify that irreconcilable difference have caused the irretrievable breakdown of the marriage, and that further attempts to save the marriage would be futile, and not in the best interests of either party.
+To prove Irreconcilable Differences, the party seeking the divorce must merely testify that irreconcilable differences have caused the irretrievable breakdown of the marriage and that further attempts to save the marriage would be futile and not in the best interests of either party.

-THE SPOUSES DO NOT NEET TO BE SEPARATED to use this ground unless one of the parties does not agree to the divorce.
-In this situation, the parties must be separated six months, and then the resistant party cannot stop the divorce from happening.
-The six month separation may not necessarily mean separate residences, and need not occur prior to filing for divorce.
+THE SPOUSES DO NOT NEED TO BE SEPARATED to use this ground unless one of the parties does not agree to the divorce.
+In this situation, the parties must be separated for six months, and then the resistant party cannot stop the divorce from happening.
+The six-month separation may not necessarily mean separate residences and need not occur before filing for divorce.
 It is only necessary that the parties have been separated for six months at the time of their trial or final hearing.